stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="preferred-config"></a>
 #### Preferred Configuration

 There are different ways to create a client instance to interact with your resources.
-The preferred mechanism is by reading a secure `apiKey.properties` file, where the ClientBuilder implementation is being used:
+The preferred mechanism is by reading a secure `apiKey.properties` file, where a ClientBuilder instance is being used:

 	import com.stormpath.sdk.client.*;
 	...

 	String path = System.getProperty("user.home") + "/.stormpath/apiKey.properties";
-	Client client = new ClientBuilder().setApiKeyFileLocation(path).build();
+	Client client = Clients.builder().setApiKeyFileLocation(path).build();

 This is heavily recommended if you have access to the file system.